 Who doesn’t love a good road trip?
 You don’t have to go too far from Omaha to have a fun getaway.
 I’ve collected some of my favorite Midwest destinations for this post to give you a variety of options near and far.
 All road trips from Omaha on this list are within a day’s drive, and most are much closer than that.
 Happy travels!

-COVID-19 update: Current CDC guidelines advise against all non-essential travel.
-But if you do decide to travel, please keep in mind things have changed.
-Double-check your destination to make sure 1) you’re not traveling to a hot spot; 2) it’s even open and what the new hours may be; and 3) the activities you want to do are still running.
+COVID-19 update: Please check current CDC guidelines prior to traveling.
+Double-check your destination to make sure 1) you’re not traveling to a hot spot; 2) it’s even open and what the new hours may be; and 3) what the local mandates are.

 Road Trips From Omaha